 Mary Elizabeth Ellis began her love for acting as a child in the local theatre of Laurel, Mississippi, and that love drove her to attend Meadows School of the Arts at Southern Methodist University.
 Upon graduation, L.A. was calling.
 Ellis continued studying acting as well as improvisation at the infamous Upright Citizen's Brigade Theater.

-Recently, Ellis was on the FOX single-camera legal comedy The Grinder opposite Rob Lowe and Fred Savage.
-She is also known for her hysterical recurring role as the “Waitress” on FXX’s original hit comedy show It's Always Sunny in Philadelphia, which she began working on in its infant stage in their apartment seven years ago.
-She has starred as “Amy” in the NBC single-camera comedy Perfect Couples and recurred on FOX’s New Girl opposite Zooey Deschanel and Jake Johnson, playing the character of “Caroline.”
-Ellis also recurred on the ABC comedy Happy Endings.
-Catch her in the upcoming NETFLIX series Santa Clarita Diet with Drew Barrymore and Timothy Olyphant.
+Ellis recurs on the Netflix series Santa Clarita Diet with Drew Barrymore and Timothy Olyphant.
+Recently she costarred on the FOX single-camera legal comedy The Grinder opposite Rob Lowe and Fred Savage.
+She is also known for her hysterical recurring role as “The Waitress” on FXX’s hit show It's Always Sunny in Philadelphia, which she began working on in its infant stage in their apartment.
+She has starred as “Amy” in the NBC single-camera comedy Perfect Couples and recurred on FOX’s New Girl playing the character of “Caroline.”
+Ellis also recurred on the ABC comedy Happy Endings and played roles on Drunk History and Comedy Bang Bang.